Ion Luca Caragiale: Final years

 Caragiale also contributed to the Arad-based journal Românul, becoming friends with other Romanian activists—Aurel Popovici, Alexandru Vaida-Voevod and Vasile Goldiș.Cioculescu, p.
 31; Vianu, Vol. II, p.
 192 His articles expressed support for the National Romanian Party, calling for its adversaries at Tribuna to abandon their dissident politics.
 In August 1911, he was present in Blaj, where the cultural association ASTRA was celebrating its 50th year.
 Caragiale also witnessed one of the first aviation flights, that of the Romanian Transylvanian pioneer Aurel Vlaicu.
 In January 1912, as he turned 60, Caragiale declined taking part in the formal celebration organized by Emil Gârleanu's Romanian Writers' Society.
 Caragiale had previously rejected Constantin Rădulescu-Motru's offer to carry out a public subscription in his favor, arguing that he could not accept such financial gains.

 He died suddenly at his home in Berlin, very soon after returning from his trip.
 The cause of death was indicated as myocardial infarction.
 His son Luca recounted that, on that very night, Caragiale-father was rereading William Shakespeare's Macbeth, which he found to be a moving narrative.

 Caragiale's body was transported to Bucharest in a freight train, which lost its way on the tracks and arrived with a major delay.
 He was eventually buried in Bellu cemetery on 22 November 1912.
-His longtime rival Alexandru Macedonski was saddened by the news of his death, and, in a letter to Adevărul, argued that he preferred Caragiale's humor to that of the American Mark Twain, stressing that "[w]e attacked each other often because we loved each other a lot."
+His longtime rival Alexandru Macedonski was saddened by the news of his death, and, in a letter to Adevărul, argued that he preferred Caragiale's humor to that of the American Mark Twain, stressing that "[we] attacked each other often because we loved each other a lot."